Best business bank accounts for sole traders UK 2026

 Starling Bank

-Starling offers no monthly fee, a full UK sort code and account number, a debit card, instant notifications, receipt capture, and direct integration with Xero and FreeAgent.
-Cash can be deposited at Post Office counters for a fee.
-It is a strong all-round choice for sole traders who do not need physical branch access.
-Full FSCS protection as a regulated bank.
+Starling has no monthly fee and provides a full UK sort code, account number, debit card, instant notifications, receipt capture, and direct integration with Xero and FreeAgent.
+You can deposit cash at Post Office counters for a fee.
+It's ideal for sole traders who don't need branch access.
+The account is fully protected by FSCS as Starling is a regulated bank.
+Many tradespeople favour Starling for its user-friendly mobile app, offering real-time notifications and easy expense categorisation.

 Monzo Business

-Monzo offers a free tier with basic account features.
-The paid tier (around £5 per month) adds invoicing tools, accounting integrations and faster customer service.
-Works well for tradespeople who want simple mobile banking and do not need frequent cash handling.
+Monzo offers a free tier with basic features.
+The paid tier, costing around £5 monthly, adds invoicing tools, accounting integrations, and faster customer service.
+It suits tradespeople who prefer mobile banking without frequent cash handling.
+Monzo's simple interface and customer support are well-regarded, making it appealing for those who manage finances via smartphone.

 Tide

-Tide is aimed at small businesses and sole traders.
-The free account includes a debit card, invoicing tools and expense tracking.
-Paid tiers add cashback on card spending.
-Cash deposits via PayPoint retailers.
-Note that Tide is an e-money institution rather than a bank, which affects FSCS protection.
+Tide targets small businesses and sole traders.
+The free account includes a debit card, invoicing tools, and expense tracking.
+Paid tiers offer cashback on card spending.
+Cash deposits can be made via PayPoint retailers.
+Note that Tide is an e-money institution, not a bank, which affects FSCS protection.
+Despite lacking traditional protections, Tide is commended for its straightforward, digital-first approach, attracting tech-savvy entrepreneurs.

 Lloyds Bank

-Lloyds Business Current Account starts at around £8.50 per month after an initial free period.
-Includes branch and online banking, cash deposits and cheque handling.
-Worth considering if you deal in cash regularly.
+Lloyds Business Current Account starts at about £8.50 per month after an introductory free period.
+It includes branch and online banking, cash deposits, and cheque handling.
+It's a solid choice if you regularly deal in cash.
+Lloyds offers a comprehensive branch network, ideal for those needing to deposit cash or require face-to-face service.

 Natwest